-- Discharging, tampering with, or operating any fire prevention, detection or lifesaving equipment for any purpose other than the control of fire is strictly prohibited. - The misuse of fire prevention and safety equipment is a serious violation of the Residence Standards outlined in this document and can result in you being suspended and/or the termination of your Residence Agreement, and/or criminal or regulatory prosecution.
-Such equipment includes, but is not limited to: - Fire extinguishers - o Pull stations
+Discharging, tampering with, or operating any fire prevention, detection or lifesaving equipment for any purpose other than the control of fire is strictly prohibited.
+The misuse of fire prevention and safety equipment is a serious violation of the Residence Standards outlined in this document and can result in you being suspended and/or the termination of your Residence Agreement, and/or criminal or regulatory prosecution.
+Such equipment includes, but is not limited to:

+- Fire extinguishers

+- Pull stations

-- o Alarms
+- Alarms

 - Heat or smoke detectors

-- o Sprinkler heads
+- Sprinkler heads

-- You have the responsibility to exercise the utmost care while living in Residence.
+You have the responsibility to exercise the utmost care while living in Residence.
 Any negligent or intentional fires started by any person can lead to a Resident's immediate eviction and/or liability for damages.